There are many ways to rig an election.

 In defiance of all the above-mentioned Intelligence Agencies, Trump stood side by side with Putin denying any interference by Russia in the 2016 U.S election.

 A few days later, Trump issued an statement, no doubt after getting an ear-full from the intelligence agencies, saying that he misspoke at the Helsinki conference and that Russia did interfere with the elections.

 While at this particular time Trump backtracked his statement, it is worth noting that ever since, he has referred to the Russian investigations as “fake news”, “Russian Hoax” and “Witch Hunt”, and categorically denies any Russian involvement in the 2016 election.

 So far, 6 Trump associates have been convicted in the Mueller-related investigation in relation to Russian meddling in the 2016 election.
-Those people are: former Trump attorney Michael Cohen, Former Trump national security adviser Michael Flynn, former Trump campaign official Rick Gates, former Trump campaign chairman Paul Manafort, former Trump campaign adviser George Papadopoulos, and former Trump campaign adviser Roger Stone.
+Those people are: former Trump attorney Michael Cohen, Former Trump national security advisor Michael Flynn, former Trump campaign official Rick Gates, former Trump campaign chairman Paul Manafort, former Trump campaign advisor George Papadopoulos, and former Trump campaign advisor Roger Stone.

 Recently, Donald Trump was impeached by the House Judiciary Committee on the charges of Abuse of Power and Obstruction of Justice.
 Trump withheld Congressionally-approved military aid to Ukraine in order for Ukraine to publicly announce an investigation into his political rival Joe Biden.
 He also engaged in a campaign of witness intimidation.
 The findings of the House Intelligence Committee can be found here.
 The full video impeachment hearings can be found here.